Clonygowan: Places of interest

 While Clonygowan House no longer exists, a dovecote, designed in the manner of a folly and built on the estate grounds circa 1830, survives as a reminder of the former house.

 Events and culture

 The annual Gooseberry Fair takes place in Clonygowan every August.

 Education

 Scoil Mhuire is a five-classroom primary school located in Clonygowan.

+Sport

+The local Gaelic Athletic Association club, Raheen GAA, won the Offaly Intermediate Football Championship in 1981 and 2014.